"Increase in Liver Cancer Deaths Cause for Concern

-Gastro-intestinal disorders: Splenic rupture [see WARNINGS AND PRECAUTIONS]
+- Splenic rupture and splenomegaly (enlarged spleen) [see WARNINGS AND PRECAUTIONS]

 No formal drug interaction studies between Neulasta and other drugs have been performed.
 Increased hematopoietic activity of the bone marrow in response to growth factor therapy may result in transiently positive bone-imaging changes.
 Consider these findings when interpreting bone-imaging results.

 Read the Neulasta Drug Interactions Center for a complete guide to possible interactions

 Last reviewed on RxList: 12/7/2015